-The Symmachi panel, by an unknown maker, about 400 AD
+The Symmachi Panel, about 400 AD

 The carved ivory Symmachi leaf is one half of a diptych (two-fold image), the companion piece from which is now in the Cluny Museum in Paris.
 Both have inscriptions enabling them to be dated fairly accurately.
 These refer to the Symmachi and Nicomachi, two aristocratic Roman families prominent at the end of the 4th century, and the diptych represents some kind of alliance between them, probably a marriage, such as occurred between 393 to 394 and in 401.
 Alternatively the subject matter suggests the diptych may have celebrated an occasion on which women from these distinguished families assumed the priesthoods of the four cults of Ceres, Cybele, Bacchus, and Jupiter.